tlvince/tlvince.github.io/_posts/2012-09-06-periodical.md

 ---
 title: Periodical
 date: 2012-09-06
-abstract: A Kindle periodical eBook generator
+description: A Kindle periodical eBook generator
 ---

 Want to read online content on your Kindle without all the clutter?
 Looking for